SSWConsulting/SSW.Rules.Content/rules/corridor-conversations/rule.md

 ---
 type: rule
-title: Do you have Corridor Conversations?
+title: Do you have corridor conversations?
 uri: corridor-conversations
 authors:
   - title: Brady Stroud